Otcrit/OtcritToken/proposals/brief.md

 1. `Website` software listens eth network (using parity client) for investment transactions and calls pre-ico contract updating amount of tokens belonging to investor. `Pre-ico` contract received the following data:
    * endpoint address
-   * signature of endpoint address (signed by token owner)
 1. pre-ico contract updates token distribution for investor using endpoint balance.

 # How to control/admin Token and ICO?